Aaron's Beard; or,

 By no means fussy about conditions, it's very drought-hardy.
 It is slightly less flowery in dappled sunlight or bright shade, where it is even more drought-hardy.
 It will do well enough in deeper shade, too, though with fewer blossoms.
 It does well in rich humusy soil or in poorer alkaline soil, being extremely adaptable.

 Because of its fast-spreading stoloniferous root system it is sometimes used to firm up embankments.
-However, though it survives droughty neglected locations, it rarely looks its best when used in no-care parking lots, where it doesn't get its spring shearing or the occasional watering it requires to bloom its best.
+However, though it survives droughty neglected locations, it rarely looks its best when used in no-care parking lots, where it doesn't get its spring sheering or the occasional watering it requires to bloom its best.

 copyright © by Paghat the Ratgirl